The Ubud monkey forest; Dress code, fee, attacks and tour

 There is plenty of great accommodation in Ubud and you can find luxury and cheap places to stay in Ubud.
 The hotels and home stays in Ubud cater to all types of visits and Ubud is a perfect place for backpackers and honeymoon holidays.
 The accommodation in this amazing place offers epic budget rooms and some amazing luxurious hotels for those of you wanting to experience a more luxurious stay in Ubud.

 We stayed in a few places around this amazing place in Bali.
 I’m going to share with you some of the best places to stay in Ubud.

-- Hanging gardens of Bali – The Hanging Gardens of Bali is a sweet-luxurious destination, which you will find located in the jungle.
-It is situated near Payangan, a village North of Ubud.
+- Hanging gardens of Bali – The Hanging Gardens of Bali is a sweet-luxurious destination, which you will find located in the jungle near Payangan, a village North of Ubud.
 Also, the enchanting five star luxury resort has 44 private suites and individual villas.
 The hanging gardens of Bali suites all have their own granite infinity pool, amazing.

 - Undis Homestay – This is another great cheap place to stay in Ubud.
-It’s a budget homestay that offers amazing service, clean rooms and free tea/coffee and there is a good view of this homestay and you can even get a view of the flowing river that runs by it.
+It’s a budget homestay that offers amazing service, clean rooms and free tea/coffee.
+There is a good view of this homestay and you can even get a view of the flowing river that runs by it.
 Also, you will be treated very well at this budget accommodation in Ubud and this is definitely a top place for backpackers to stay.

 We had a mega time visiting the sacred sanctuary as you can see from this post.
 The Balinese monkeys are so much fun and will keep you entertained for however long you stay at this top tourist attraction in Bali.